Travel advice for Nepal

 If you’re into landscape or wildlife photography, early June is the time to see the spectacular landscapes at Shey Poksundo (She-Phoksundo) National Park.
 This is the country’s biggest national park, and as such, it’s home to hundreds of animal and plant species.
 You may even be able to spot endangered species here, such as Himalayan black bears, snow leopards and blue sheep.

 Most people who visit Nepal for its superb trekking opportunities avoid the monsoon.
 Downpours can render trekking paths too slippery and muddy – plus, there are leeches to contend with!
-Mountain views may be obscured and general travelling around can prove problematic.
+Mountain views may be obscured and general traveling around can prove problematic.

 That said, you don’t need to rule out trekking altogether.
 Avoid wet areas, such as Annapurna and the far east of Nepal and stick to parts where the monsoon is weaker instead.
 The far west and areas in the Himalayan rain shadow are relatively sheltered.
 These include Dolpo, Humla and the mystical Mustang region north of Annapurna.

-Mustang, home to Kali Gandaki Gorge, which at 8,270 feet (2,520 metres) is the deepest gorge in the world.
+Mustang, home to Kali Gandaki Gorge, which at 8,270 feet (2,520 meters) is the deepest gorge in the world.
 Other must-sees in the area include villages such as Marpha (also known as the Apple Capital of Nepal) and Kagbeni.

-Just remember, if you are travelling to Nepal for trekking expeditions, allow for sudden changes to your itinerary.
+Just remember, if you are traveling to Nepal for trekking expeditions, allow for sudden changes to your itinerary.
 The rain can affect transport, with delays and cancellations possible.
 Check road conditions before you venture out and bring waterproof clothing.

 It’s as well to bear in mind, when the rain stops it will still be hot and sunny, so you can still get out and discover the country during the monsoon season.